sandialabs/sceptre-phenix/README.md

 config file will trigger existing experiments to be updated and restarted, depending on settings within the workflow config file.

+Optional tags can be passed as URL querries when the workflow config is applied.
+These tags are stored as a string `key1=value1,key2=value2`.

 ### Add/Update Topology or Scenario Config

 ```